ybogdanov/node-bench/README.md

 # Options

 ###--cpu
-Percentage of CPU within each request.
+Percentage of CPU time within each request.
 Any value between `0` and `100`.

 ###-t
 Time of the request.
 And numeric value is valid.